2000 Austrian Grand Prix: Practice

 Irvine withdrew from the event after the second session.
 When he arrived at the circuit, he felt ill and was diagnosed with suspected appendicitis at the infield medical centre.
 On the advice of FIA medical delegate Sid Watkins, Irvine went to London for additional surgical consultation.
 According to hospital tests, Irvine experienced abdominal pain brought on by an enlarged intestine.
-He was replaced for the rest of the event by Jaguar test driver Luciano Burti.
+He was replaced for the rest of the Grand Prix by Jaguar test driver Luciano Burti.
 Practice on Saturday morning sessions was held in dry weather, then later on a wet track with low grip, forcing some drivers onto the grass after sliding off the circuit.
 Häkkinen's time of 1:11.355 was the quickest in the third practice session, with Coulthard second.
 Both Ferrari drivers finished third and fourth, with Barrichello ahead of Michael Schumacher.
 Verstappen maintained his fast pace, finishing fifth fastest ahead of Fisichella and Villeneuve.
 Zonta, Trulli, and Herbert were ranked eighth to tenth.
 Burti was limited to one installation lap and would need to familiarise himself with the course during the final session.

 Despite running a wheel on the grass exiting the uphill right-hand Jochen Rindt Kurve corner and getting beached in the gravel trap before the start/finish straight with ten minutes left in the final practice session, Häkkinen set the fastest lap, a 1:11.336, despite a brief heavy rain shower that barely affected proceedings 25 minutes in.
 His teammate Coulthard remained second-quickest.
 Michael Schumacher was third-fastest ahead of teammate Barrichello.
 Villeneuve was fifth-fastest, ahead of Herbert in sixth.
 Frentzen, seventh, was able to establish a comfortable setup after being one of the slowest drivers in the previous three practice sessions.
 Salo, Fisichella and Arrows' Pedro de la Rosa made up positions eight to ten.
 Zonta lost control of his vehicle and reversed back into the path of an incoming driver, who veered onto the grass to avoid him.